pitou/redux-easy-app/README.md

 **startServerApp()**

-This one needs a larger number of arguments but takes care about a lot of things: isomorphism, data pre-fetch, state push into the tree of routes.
+This one needs a larger number of options but takes care about a lot of things: isomorphism, data pre-fetch, state push into the tree of routes.

 You have to provide an instance of an Express app as first argument.
 The **request** object will be internally used to decide which route has been requested and fetch the data accordingly, the **response** object will be used to send the rendered HTML.

+The *viewFilename* option refers to a [nunjucks](https://www.npmjs.com/package/nunjucks) template file, usually the index.html of your app.
+In the future, other template engines will be supported too.

     startServerApp(app, {